 You can use knowledge of your sleep cycle to wake up with a head full of dream memories.
-Assuming your sleep cycle runs the average of 90 minutes, you can time when you wake up to coincide with the end of REM stage.
-REM stage can last for 45 minutes to an hour, depending on which study you read.
+You can time when you wake up to coincide with the end of REM stage.
+REM stage can last for 45 minutes to an hour, depending on which study you read, and a sleep cycle lasts for 90 minutes, average.
 For example, rather than sleeping for seven or eight hours, sleep for 7.5 hours, because at that point you are likely to wake up at the end of your fifth sleep cycle (5 x 1.5 hours = 7.5 hours).
 Or sleep for six hours because it is enough time to complete four sleep cycles.
 Remember that the length of the sleep cycle varies, so determining when is the best time for you to wake up might require experimentation.

-If you take a nap, an ideal amount of time to sleep is 1.5 hours because it completes one cycle.
-Waking up naturally after a nap or full night of sleep is preferable to waking up to an alarm.
+If you take a nap, 1.5 hours of sleep is ideal because it completes one sleep cycle.
+However, the sleep cycle tends to work differently while napping so experiment to find what works best for you.
+Some people can dream intensely during 20-minute naps, especially if they are exhausted.
+Waking up naturally after a nap or full night of sleep is preferable to waking to an alarm.

 8. A great time to recall your dreams is when you wake up briefly.

 Do you ever awaken in the middle of the night with a head full of dream memories?
 I do, and on those occasions I can remember more dreams with more detail than in the morning.
 Studies have found that “high dream recallers” have more periods of wakefulness during the night and are more sensitive to environmental stimuli while sleeping.
 They might hear a sound and wake up briefly, whereas “low dream recallers” are more likely to sleep through it.
 By waking up periodically you give yourself opportunities to encode dream memories in long-term storage.